yuwei-jacque-wang/Learn/README.md

   This folder contains courses and skills I learned from LinkedIn learning (https://www.linkedin.com/learning) which I also recommend to anyone interested fields of technology and business.
 This folder includes notes and projects which I found useful from the resources.
 Currently it contains:

 ### Python: Data Analysis (By Michele Vallisneri)
-- Weather_data_w_NumPy: A project (or exercise) with essential data cleaning skills using NumPy
+- Weather_data_w_NumPy: An exercise with essential data cleaning skills using NumPy
 - Baby_names_w_Pandas: A good sample of EDA (Exploritary data analysis) with Pandas

 ### Buidling a recommendation system w.
 Python ML & AI (By Lilian Pierson)